Skip to content

 Testing in Incan

-Incan provides a pytest-like testing experience with incan test.
+Incan provides a pytest-like test runner with incan test.

 For a guided walkthrough, see: The Incan Book → Unit tests.